x`

 Bird droppings contain acids that damage paint, roofing, metals, and building materials.
 Early stains usually appear before corrosion worsens.

-Nesting Material in Corners and Gaps
+Nesting Material in Gaps, Vents, and Corners

 Twigs, insulation, feathers, and debris in tight spaces indicate early nest building.
 Birds favor sheltered areas.

-Common Nesting Spots
+Common Bird Nesting Spots on Buildings

 • Vents